Rerowros/Rerowros/README.md

 ## 🧑‍💻 About Me
-ISTJ | Logical thinker with a passion for creating robust software solutions.
-Focused on developing clean and efficient code with attention to detail and practical solutions.
+ISTJ | Focused on developing clean and efficient code with attention to detail and practical solutions.

 ## Contact Me
 [Telegram](https://t.me/Rerowros)